AndreasHaug/Compila10/README.md

    ```bash
    gradle build
    ```
    Note: Gradle version 7 will not work at the moment.
-During
-      compilation some warnings regarding deprecated features are shown.

    Without Gradle, build with the wrapper script:
    ```bash